What grade do I need on my final?

 What the edge cases mean

-If the calculator returns a score above 100%, your target is mathematically impossible — the work done so far is too low for the final to make up the gap.
-If it returns a negative number or "already there!", you've locked in your target no matter what you score on the final.
+If the calculator returns a score above 100%, your target is mathematically impossible — the work done so far is too low for the final to make up the gap, even with a perfect score.
+If it returns a negative number or “already there!”, you’ve locked in your target no matter what you score on the final.
+The weight percentage itself works like any other percentage calculation — the percentage of a number calculator can verify individual weighted components if needed.

 What score do you need for each letter grade?